 There has been an increasing demand over the past few years for duplex and triplex ski apartments within chalet-style buildings.
-Generally, ski apartments have a lower price per square metre than ski chalets, depending on their location, so owning a multiple-level ski apartment gives the feeling of a standalone ski-chalet, but at the price of an apartment.
+Generally, ski apartments have a lower price per sqm than ski chalets, depending on their location, so owning a multiple-level ski apartment gives the feeling of a standalone ski-chalet, but at the price of an apartment.

 Having holidayed there for years, many people who are starting their journey towards buying a ski apartment know exactly which ski resort they want to own an apartment.
-However, aspects like budget can quickly make choosing a resort more difficult.
+However, budget can quickly make choosing a resort more difficult.
 One of the most commonly overlooked aspects of buying a ski property is the terrain as a ski property is often purchased with children in mind, yet the ski terrain of many resorts can be far too challenging for new skiers.

 Or sometimes the choice can be determined by the way in which the apartment will be used.
 If a ski apartment is wanted for last-minute breaks and short trips, you would want to choose a resort that is close to an airport.

-Renting out your ski apartment in France is a great way to generate income and, providing that certain conditions are met, it can save you €1,000s in VAT too.
+Renting out your ski apartment is a great way to generate income when you are not using the property yourself.